bryanlammon/supra/readme.md

 ### Post-Processing Options

 Supra can also make some edits to the `.xml` markup in the `.docx` file that Pandoc produces.
-These can make the journal-editing stage of law review writing easier, and they can reduce (or maybe even eliminate) the time that you must spend in Microsoft Word.
+These can make the journal-editing stage of law review writing easier, and they can reduce (and maybe even eliminate) the time that you must spend in Microsoft Word.

 #### Field Cross-References